 Alternative Fuel Vehicles

 National attention to alternative fuel vehicles (AFVs) has grown dramatically in recent years, largely because of their potential health, environmental and economic benefits.
-Efforts to encourage the increased use of Alternative Fuel Vehicles (AFVs), in particular electric vehicles and natural gas vehicles, are taking place at the national, state, and local level.
+Efforts to encourage the increased use of Alternative Fuel Vehicles (AFVs), in particular electric vehicles are taking place at the national, state, and local level.
 As discussed on this page, the NJTPA has developed several publications that address what AFVs are, their benefits to the region, efforts taking place in New Jersey to promote them and how to develop a plan for their use.
+In addition, the NJTPA has developed an online EV Resource Library that can be used by local governments, businesses, and Transportation Management Associations to learn more about EVs and understand what steps they can take to accelerate adoption.
+Click here to access the EV Resource Library

-In 2017, the NJTPA partnered with three pilot municipalities, Montclair, Secaucus and Woodbridge to develop local readiness plans to facilitate the use of electric and natural gas vehicles in those communities.
+In 2017, the NJTPA partnered with three pilot municipalities, Montclair, Secaucus and Woodbridge to develop local readiness plans to facilitate the use of electric vehicles in those communities.
 The reports for this effort are the following:

 ● Montclair Readiness Plan